This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I make them egg-free?

-I don’t recommend using flax eggs in this recipe, as the results turn out too gooey (unless you like that) but you can make vegan brownies by using Bob’s Red Mill egg replacer.
-Use an extra egg replacement in that case, to help make them more sturdy.
+You may be able to make vegan brownies by using Bob’s Red Mill egg replacer.
+Use an extra egg replacement in that case to help make them more sturdy.
+(I tried these with flax eggs and don’t recommend; they are too gooey.)

 Can I use a sugar replacement?